-Laminate flooring is cheap to buy and readily available, and sometimes considered as an alternative to bamboo flooring.
-At first glance, laminate floors look very similar to natural wood but look a little more carefully and the differences aren’t too difficult to spot.
-That nice-looking wood-like appearance doesn’t use any wood at all; it’s a photographic image of wood printed onto paper and protected by a transparent plastic layer.
-To save you some head-scratching about whether laminate flooring is right for you, we have produced a detailed side by side comparison of the most critical aspects of these two flooring options.
+Laminate flooring is cheap to buy, readily available, and is sometimes considered an alternative to hardwood.
+At first glance, laminate floors look very similar to natural wood, but if you look a little more carefully, the differences aren’t too difficult to spot.
+That nice-looking wood-like appearance doesn’t use any wood at all; it’s a photographic image of wood printed onto paper and protected by a razor-thin transparent plastic layer.
+To save you some head-scratching about whether laminate flooring is right for you, we have produced a detailed side-by-side comparison of the most critical aspects of laminate and bamboo flooring.

 Our panel of experts has scored each major point out of 10 with 10 being the most desirable.
 So, look at the aspects that you most care about and add up the scores.